 If you have multiple Sylvan Library in play, you can stack the triggers so you can resolve them separately, using a fetchland or shuffling the deck with Knight of the Reliquary or Elvish Reclaimer between the two triggers to see fresh cards on top [rebelwithapen216].
 Just make sure you’re keeping those cards drawn separate from your hand.

 Have a tip or trick for Legacy Maverick that you know but don’t see here?
-Let me know in the comments below and I’ll add it to the list.
+Reach out and let me know and I’ll add it to the list.